beamb/microlearning/README.md

-# Project: Microlearning for Programming Languages
+# Project: Microlearning for Programming Languages (Group 3)

 This repository contains the source code for Group 3 implementation of the Microlearning App project in the Technical Interaction Design course.